openjdk/panama-foreign/doc/panama_memaccess.md

 ```

 In the above example, we have tweaked the `Allocator::allocate` method so that it returns a segment associated with a non-closeable view of the private memory session.
 This means that clients of this method will no longer be able to call `MemorySession::close` on the returned segment.

+As we have seen in this session, deterministic deallocation, as most things in computer science, is a trade-off.
+More specifically, we are trading between predictability of deallocation and simplicity of API and user code.
+It is ultimately up to developers to pick the solution that works best for their use case.
+As a general (and rough!) rule of thumb, long-lived, shared memory resources might be better modelled using implicit memory sessions, whereas short-lived, thread-confined memory resources are often modelled using closeable memory sessions.

 ### Streaming slices